The Enigma Chronicles - Echoes

 Lunatone and Solrock moved in to examine the damage left on their creator.
 The burn was black around the edges, skin curling sickeningly about puckered, red flesh.
-The initials of Nightfall's insignia was marked clearly in blisters upon Cayman's back, ornate and terrible.
+A mysterious insignia - the letter T - was marked clearly in blisters upon Cayman's skin, ornate and terrible.

 The cackling soldiers promptly shuffled out of the room, leaving Metsuma to make the final inspection.
-He circled the unmoving body, then flipped him over on his smoldered backside, earning a searing howl in response.
+He circled the unmoving body, then flipped him over on his smoldered side, earning a searing howl in response.
 Then, Metsuma knelt beside Cayman's arm, and touched his finger to the teen's sweat-greased forehead.
-"When you awaken, your newly developed anger will remain intact... but you will forget the root of it all.", He whispered.
+"When you awaken, your newly developed anger will remain intact... but you will forget the root of it all," he whispered.
 "You will forget your mother.
 You will forget Konani.
 You will forget all thoughts and impulses of straying from my side."